-So today in our Tania culotte construction, we are going to tackle the zipper closure in the left side seam.
-If you’ve never sewn a zipper before, don’t worry – an invisible zipper is one of the easiest ones to do, and is what is used in the Tania instructions.
+So today in our Tania culotte construction, we are going to tackle sewing the invisible zipper closure in the left side seam.
+If you’ve never sewn a zipper before, don’t worry – an invisible zipper is one of the easiest ones to do and is what is used in the Tania instructions.
 And I also have some tips and tricks to help you along the way.

 If invisible zippers are not your thing, stay tuned for another post coming up – we’ll also be showing you how to do a lapped zipper with the waistband facing!